BaseCase/trying_out_test_double/README.md

 * I like that it's minimal.
 Sinon is what I typically use for JS test doubles, but I almost never need the whole kitchen sink.
 * Auto-stubbing all methods on a class is rad.
+* The `when` (especially if I'd imported it as a top-level function instead of leaving it on `td`) chaining goes down nice and smooth.

 ### Eh stuff
 * I wasn't initially 100% sold on actually *calling* the double inside